KILTprotocol/portablegabi-tutorial/src/1_getting_started.md

 It will take you approx. 30 minutes to work through.
 Before you dive in and try out the tutorial, you need to set up your environment.

-To get started you need to have the following dependencies installed:
+To get started, you need to have the following dependencies installed:

 - [node](https://nodejs.org/en/) (any version starting with 10.19)
 - [yarn](https://yarnpkg.com/getting-started)

 ## Set up a tutorial project

-If you want to try out the examples inside this tutorial, create a new project and add Portablegabi as a dependency (either by using `yarn add` or `yarn link`)
+If you want to try out the examples inside this tutorial, create a new project and add Portablegabi as a dependency by using `yarn add`.
+If you have built and customized the [Portablegabi repo](https://github.com/KILTprotocol/portablegabi/) on your own, just link it with `yarn link`.

 ```bash
 mkdir portablegabi-rocks